Today the postman did bring a new born in which I have some responsibility. ❤

 * This is one of the typical examples of how a technical level will give opposite perceptions, even if from a physiological level the question is the same.
 In a technical solved level the singer will say exactly the opposite of the not solved singer about any question.

-LILLI LEHMAN: SINGING TOWARD THE NOSE.
+LILLI LEHMANN: SINGING TOWARD THE NOSE.
 HEAD VOICE

 When the peak of the softest part of the palate is placed forward toward the nose, instead of being drawn up high behind the nose, as in the head voice (see plate, head voice and nasal tone), it forms a kind of nasal production which, as I have already said, cannot be studied enough, because it produces very noble tonal effects and extraordinary connections.
 It ought always to be employed.
 By it is effected the connection of tones with eachother, from the front teeth back to a point under the nose; from the lower middle tones to the head tones.
 In truth, all the benefit of tonal connection depends upon this portion of the soft palate; that is, upon its conscious employment.